Career Change for Teachers: A Guide on How to Transition from Teaching

 Combating impostor syndrome

 Before and during the interview process, there might be a little uncertainty that creeps up.
 Your inner critic might pop up a few more times than you'd like.
 As much as we wish it wouldn't, our impostor syndrome is present during this part of the job search process.
-If it starts to affect you, we've outlined a few ways to combat it
+If it starts to affect you, you can learn how to combat imposter syndrome.

 Part 5: Negotiation and compensation